-What happens next depends on why you're having a cardiac catheterization.
-These are some of the common uses for cardiac catheterization:
+What happens next depends on why you're having the procedure.
+These are some common reasons:

 - Right heart catheterization.
-This procedure checks the pressure and blood flow in the right side of your heart.
-A catheter is inserted in the vein in your neck or groin.
-The catheter has special sensors in it to measure the pressure and blood flow in your heart.
+This is done to check the pressure and blood flow in the right side of the heart.
+A catheter is inserted in a vein in the neck or groin.
+The catheter has special sensors in it.

-Heart biopsy.
-If your doctor is taking a sample of heart tissue (biopsy), the catheter will usually be placed in the vein in your neck.
-Less often, it may be placed in your groin.
-A catheter with a small, jaw-like tip is used to obtain a small sample of tissue from your heart.
+- Heart biopsy.
+Sometimes a sample of heart tissue needs to be taken to examine under a microscope.
+During a heart biopsy, the catheter is usually placed in the vein in the neck.
+Less often, it may be placed in the groin.
+A catheter with a small, jaw-like tip is used to obtain a small piece of tissue from the heart.

 After the procedure

 You usually spend a few hours in a recovery room after cardiac catheterization.
 How long you need to stay in the hospital depends on your health and why you had the procedure.

 The skin where the catheter was placed may feel sore for a few days.
 Tell your health care team if you have:

 - New or increased swelling.